-Caution: To prevent unauthorized access, always change the default access codes (see "Access codes" below for details on how to do this).
+Caution: To prevent unauthorized access, always change the default access codes (see "Access codes" on page 39 for details on how to do this).
+If a default access code is not changed, a warning is displayed until the access code is updated.